ConfettiFX/The-Forge/README.md

 # Install
 For PC Windows run PRE_BUILD.bat.
 For the other platforms run the shell script.
-It will download and unzip the art assets and only on PC install the shader builder extension for Visual Studio.
+It will download and unzip the art assets and only on PC install the shader builder extension for Visual Studio 2017.

 # Unit Tests
 There are the following unit tests in The Forge: